Cybersecurity 101: A Complete Cybersecurity Glossary

 Cloud Access Security Broker (CASB)

-A security checkpoint between cloud users and applications, managing and enforcing data security policies including authentication and encryption.
+A security checkpoint between cloud users and applications, CASB manages and enforces data security policies including authentication and encryption.

 Text Link